DevExpress/devextreme-documentation/concepts/40 Angular Components/70 Visual Studio Integration/50 Scaffold an Angular Component.md

     ![DevExtreme Angular Component Scaffolding - Add New Scaffolded Item on the context menu](/images/AngularComponentScaffolding/ng-scaffolding-add-new-item.png)

-2. In the **Add Scaffold** window, choose **Angular Component with a DevExtreme UI Widget** and click **Add**.
+2. In the **Add Scaffold** window, choose **Angular Component with a DevExtreme UI component** and click **Add**.

     ![DevExtreme Angular Component Scaffolding - The Add Scaffold window](/images/AngularComponentScaffolding/ng-scaffolding-add-scaffold.png)

-3. In the wizard, enter the component's name, choose the DevExtreme widget to scaffold, and configure data binding and related settings.
+3. In the wizard, enter the component's name, choose the DevExtreme UI component to scaffold, and configure data binding and related settings.
 Click **Add** to finish the scaffolding.

     ![DevExtreme Angular Component Scaffolding - The Add Angular Component window](/images/AngularComponentScaffolding/ng-scaffolding-add-component.png)